 New applicants should submit draft materials prior to making a formal application.
 Draft materials intended for a particular final submission deadline may be submitted anytime up to the draft deadlines specified above.
-Draft materials should include, at a minimum, a project narrative and budget, and may be sent via email to the Acting Deputy Executive Director and Director for Publishing, Darrell Meadows (darrell.meadows@nara.gov).
+Draft materials should include a project narrative and budget, and may be sent via email to Julie Fisher, Director for Publishing (julie.fisher@nara.gov).